International students' responsibilities

 You can update your contact details via StudentOnLine.
-All correspondence affecting your COE will be sent to the current address on file.
-DIBP also contacts the University to find out your current address.
-If you do not update your address, your visa could be affected without you knowing.
+All correspondence affecting your student status with La Trobe will predominantly be sent to your student email account but at times, paperwork may be sent via the post to the current address on file.
+The Department of Home Affairs also contacts the University to confirm your current address.
+If you do not update your address, your student visa could be affected without you knowing.

 Maintaining visa length Overseas Student Health Cover (OSHC)

-You need to ensure that your OSHC is valid throughout your studies in Australia.
-If you need to renew your coverage and your health provider is with OSHC Allianz, you can do this by making a payment directly to OSHC by Allianz Global Assistance.
+You need to ensure your OSHC is valid throughout your studies in Australia.
+If you need to renew your coverage and your health provider is with OSHC Medibank, you can do this by making a payment directly to OSHC by Medibank [external link].

 Online and distance education